Windows 10 ISO files downloaded from Microsoft will have descriptive names, such as

 Let’s assume you have a copy of the Windows ISO with a generic name such as

 windows_10.iso (which doesn’t make any sense) obtained from a friend.
-To find the details of the Operating System included in the ISO file, you can use DISM.
+To find the Windows version, build and edition from an ISO file or Windows Setup DVD, you can use the DISM tool.

-Find OS build, version, edition etc. from ISO file
+Find Windows version, build, edition from ISO file

 To find the Windows version, build and edition from an ISO file or DVD, use these steps:

 - Mount the ISO file by double clicking on it.
 By default, Mount will be the default action for ISO files.
 If not, right-click on the file and choose “Mount” in the context menu.

 - Double-click the drive letter of the mounted drive.

 - Sort folder contents by Name, and look for a file named

 - Open an elevated Command Prompt window, and then type the following command:

 install.wim, you’d type: